“A/B testing.” “Persona.” “ROI.”

 - Addressing concerns

 - Convincing customers to take action.

 Basically, it’s all of those tiny word captions below buttons, on buttons, or next to form fields that provide background information to different customer interactions online.

 Not only will microcopy encourage new visitors to take action, it will also help convince your warm leads to finally take those steps they’ve been hesitant to take before.

 Well, because of that.

 Microcopy makes people less uncertain and more likely to click on things.
 The goals of microcopy are to:

 - Provide transparency (No one wants to deal with Charlie Brown’s teacher).

-- Reassure customers
+- Reassure customers and remove potential user concerns

-- Prompt the completion of an action and increase conversions
+- Prompt a call-to-action and increase conversions

 All of these goals work together to reduce friction along the customer journey.